irisnet/irishub/docs/cli-client/token.md

-# iris asset
+# iris token

-Asset module allows you to manage assets on IRIS Hub
+Token module allows you to manage assets on IRIS Hub

 ## Available Commands